Mosasaurus: Mediterranean Tethys

 The southern Tethyan margin was located along the equator between 20°N and 20°S, resulting in warmer tropical climates.
 Seabeds bordering the cratons in Africa and Arabia and extending to the Levant and Brazil provided vast shallow marine environments.
 These environments were dominated by mosasaurs and marine side-necked turtles.
 Of the mosasaurs, Globidens phosphaticus is the characteristic species of the southern province; in the African and Arabian domain, Halisaurus arambourgi and Platecarpus ptychodon (Note: A dubious taxon that may represent various mosasaurs such as Gavialimimus or Platecarpus somenensis) were also common mosasaurs alongside Globidens.
-Mosasaurus was not well-represented: the distribution of M. beaugei was restricted to Morocco and Brazil and isolated teeth from Syria suggested a possible presence of M. lemonnieri, although M. hoffmannii also had some presence throughout the province.
+Mosasaurus was not well-represented: the distribution of M. beaugei was restricted to Morocco and Brazil and isolated teeth from Syria suggested a possible presence of M. lemonnieri, although M. hoffmanni also had some presence throughout the province.
 Other mosasaurs from the southern Tethyan margin include the enigmatic Goronyosaurus, the shell-crushers Igdamanosaurus and Carinodens, Eremiasaurus, four other species of Prognathodon, and various other species of Halisaurus.
 Other marine reptiles such as the marine monitor lizard Pachyvaranus and the sea snake Palaeophis are known there.
 Aside from Zarafasaura in Morocco, plesiosaurs were scarce.
 As a tropical area, bony fish such as Enchodus and Stratodus and various sharks were common throughout the southern Tethyan margin.